paulobordignon/agro-dao/README.md

 - Run `node scripts/6-print-money.js`;
 - Fill out on script 7 the ERC-20 and ERC-1155 addresses;
 - Run `node scripts/7-airdrop-token.js` to make the airdrop;
+- Fill out on script 8 the ERC-20 address;
+- Run `node scripts/8-deploy-vote.js` to create a voting contract;
+- Fill out on script 9 the ERC-20 and voting contract addresses;
+- Run `node scripts/9-setup-vote.js` to transfer tokens to governance contract;
+- Fill out on script 10 the ERC-20 and voting contract addresses;
+- Run `node scripts/10-create-vote-proposals.js` to create new proposals;
+- Fill out on script 10 the ERC-20 contract address;
+- Run `node scripts/11-revoke-roles.js` to revoke wallet privileges;

-- Fill out the ERC-20 and ERC-1155 addresses on App.jsx;
+- Fill out the ERC-20, ERC-1155 and voting contract addresses on App.jsx;
 - Run npm instal;l
 - Run npm start.